Nov/Dec Newsletter out now

 Are you dehydrated?

-Click here [Preventing-UTIs-and-dehydration] to find out if you are and why it matters and what you can do to avoid the problem
+Click here Preventing dehydration to find out why it matters and what you can do to avoid the problem

 Spring newsletter: out now April 2019.pdf

 Weight management: top tips and links